 Clinical competence will be evaluated through successful completion of the proficiency skills checklist and by continuous direct observation of the instructor.
 The proficiency skills checklist will be reviewed each class by the instructor.
 All students must demonstrate proficiency in all basic skills in order to be eligible for certification.
-If there is a concern with the student regarding the clinical component of the course, the instructor will identify those areas with the student in the form of a counseling report and the instructor will send a copy of the counseling report to the Medication Nurse Reviewer.
+If there is a concern with the student regarding the clinical component of the course, the instructor will identify those areas with the student in the form of a counseling report and the instructor will send a copy of the counseling report to the Phlebotomy Director.
 A counseling report can lead to probation or termination from the program, depending on the severity of the concern.
 Final clinical evaluation will be completed by the instructor based on the skills checklist.

-Throughout the program there are 2 tests.
-To continue in the clinical portion of the program students must meet a minimum overall average of 80%.
-Clinical is based on pass or fail.
+Clinical Skills are based on a pass or fail standard.
 There are no letter grades.
 Exams are formulated from the program objectives and expected outcomes.
 LNA Health Careers has adopted a zero-tolerance policy on cheating.
 Any student caught or suspected of cheating will result in disciplinary action and/or expulsion from the program.